March–May 2025 United States attacks in Yemen: Seventh week (24–30 April 2025)

-25 April

-ISW reported a total of at least 28 airstrikes including: at least seven on Houthi infrastructure in Majzar and Madghal districts; at least 11 on Houthi sites in Bajil District, al Salif Port, and Kamaran; and others on Houthi sites in al Haymah, Manakhah, Bani Hashish, and Harib Nihm districts.
+On 25 April, ISW reported a total of at least 28 airstrikes including: at least seven on Houthi infrastructure in Majzar and Madghal districts; at least 11 on Houthi sites in Bajil District, al Salif Port, and Kamaran; and others on Houthi sites in al Haymah, Manakhah, Bani Hashish, and Harib Nihm districts.
 Al-Masirah reported several US attacks throughout Yemen including: one in As Salif district; one on Kamaran island; two in Bani Hushaysh district; two in Harf Sufyan district; and four in Medghal district.
 The US military said, without evidence, that a Houthi missile exploded near the Old City of Sanaa.
 Al-Masirah reported at least six strikes on Bajil district; four in Takhiya area of Majz district; and one that hit a house east of Sahar district, killing a woman and injuring another person.
 US forces also carried out four strikes in Ras Isa area of As Salif district, and one strike in At Tawilah district.
 The US confirmed that the Houthis downed seven General Atomics MQ-9 Reapers.

-26 April

-US conducted five strikes at Ras Issa Port and Kamaran Island as well as additional strikes on command-and-control centers near the Presidential Complex in Sanaa and near Mount Yajoura, and also hit a house owner by a Houthi businessman in October 14 neighborhood of Sanaa.
+On 26 April, US conducted five strikes at Ras Issa Port and Kamaran Island as well as additional strikes on command-and-control centers near the Presidential Complex in Sanaa and near Mount Yajoura, and also hit a house owner by a Houthi businessman in October 14 neighborhood of Sanaa.

-27 April

-Al-Masirah reported US strikes in Yemen including Ras Isa port in Al Hudaydah Governorate, the cargo vessel Galaxy Leader in Hudaydah Port, Kamaran island, Al Anan district of Al Jawf Governorate and Medghal district.
+On 27 April, Al-Masirah reported US strikes in Yemen including Ras Isa port in Al Hudaydah Governorate, the cargo vessel Galaxy Leader in Hudaydah Port, Kamaran island, Al Anan district of Al Jawf Governorate and Medghal district.
 Yemen's Houthi-run Health Ministry said that US strikes in As Sabain district killed two people and injured another, while nine others including two women and three children were injured in Bani Al Harith district.
 Al Mashirah later reported that at least eight people including women and children were killed in US strikes in the Bani Al Harith district, north of Sanaa.
 Saba News Agency reported two US strikes in Harf Sufyan district and two US strikes in Harf Sufyan district.
 US said that it struck 800 targets in Yemen since 15 March.
 United States Central Command claimed that the strikes killed hundreds of Houthi militants, and several Houthi leaders, including senior Houthi missile and UAV officials.
 United States Central Command also claimed that US strikes depleted Houthi capabilities to attack, saying that ballistic missile firing decreased by 69 percent, while drone attacks reduced by 55 percent.
-United States Central Command added that attacking Ras Isa stopped the Houthis from importing fuel via the port, “which will begin to impact Houthi ability to not only conduct operations, but also to generate millions of dollars in revenue”.
+United States Central Command added that attacking Ras Isa stopped the Houthis from importing fuel via the port, "which will begin to impact Houthi ability to not only conduct operations, but also to generate millions of dollars in revenue".